kennylavender/development-notes/functors-monads.md

 - associativity rule
 - special member rule

-It does not have to satisfy communativity, but sometimes monoids do.
+It does not have to satisfy commutativity, but sometimes monoids do.

 #### Examples of monoids
 __strings__